 For details on these and other functions, see the coda manual, which can be found –together with the package – on the CRAN mirror.

-Manipulating the state-space
+\section{Manipulating the state-space}

 So far, we have constrained the location of the activity centers to fall within the outermost coordinates of our rectangular state space by posing upper and lower bounds for x and y.
 But what if S has an irregular shape – maybe there is a large water body we would like to remove from S, because we know our terrestrial study species does not occur there.
 Or the study takes place in a clearly defined area such as an island.
 As mentioned before, this situation is difficult to handle in WinBUGS.
 In some simple cases we can adjust the state space by setting SXi to be some function of SYi or vice versa.
 In this manner, we can cut off corners of the rectangle to approximate the actual state space.
 In R, we are much more flexible, as we can use the actual state-space polygon to constrain out si.
 To illustrate that, let’s look at a camera trapping study of Florida panthers (Puma concolor coryi) conducted in the Picayune Strand Restoration Project (PSRP) area, southwest Florida (Fig. XY), by XXX, and financed by XXX.
 In the 1960ies the PSRP area was slated for housing development, but then bought back by the State of Florida and is currently being restored to its original hydrology and vegetation.
 In an effort to estimate the density of the local Florida panther population, 98 camera traps were operated in the area for 21 months between 2005 and 2007.
 Florida panthers are wide-ranging animals and in order to account for their wide movements, the state-space was defined as the trapping grid buffered by 15 km around its outermost coordinates.
 However, the resulting rectangle contained some ocean in its southwestern corner (Fig. XY).